eflo11/Berkeley_11.1/README.md

 ### Modeling
 After the data was prepared and ready I went through and ran multiple types of regressions both on different subsets but also regression algorithms such as LinReg, Lasso, and Ridge.

+During my testing although I wasn't able to get the MSE down to what I would expect a good model to be able to get down to, the best was a normal LinReg model that utilized K-Fold to split the data in 10 splits.

+Lasso and Ridge were neck and neck throughout the different array of alphas that I utilized but still couldn't out perform the LinReg model.

+### Deployment